VaradG2610/VaradG2610/README.md

 Download all of the zip file to make any source code available on screen.
 If didn't follow the above statement, program may crash or may not work properly. :)
 --->

+Never gonna give you up
+Never gonna let you down
+This ain't rickroll but kind of a motivational message for you.